StevenBlack/vocab/readme.md

 ### renege
-You probably know what it means to go back on one's word or break a promise.
-But did you know it had an e on the end?
+To go back on one's word or break a promise.

 ### reprobate